Feast of the Seven Fishes

 BiancaVigna NV Brut (Prosecco).
 Refreshing, fun and refined, this crowd-pleasing sparkler offers ripe Bartlett pear, green apple and a hint of nectarine drop.
 Crisp acidity and a lively perlage give it a vibrant edge.

-For 43 years, Mt.
+For 41 years, Mt.
 Kisco Seafood in Mount Kisco, New York, has earned a reputation as one of the finest fishmongers in the area.
-Take owner Joseph Dimauro’s advice on how to nab the freshest seafood the next time you shop.
+Take owner Joseph DiMauro’s advice on how to nab the freshest seafood the next time you shop.

 Long Live the Lobster.
-“If they’re live and kickin’, they’re fresh,” says Dimauro.
+“If they’re live and kickin’, they’re fresh,” says DiMauro.
 However, if you see a lobster with one antenna longer than the other, it’s likely it’s been in the tank awhile.
-“When sitting too long in a tank, lobsters will eat their own bodies,” he says.
+“When sitting too long in a tank, lobsters will eat [each other],” he says.
 Also, winter is a lobster’s best season, since they’re at their meatiest.

 A quick tip for buying the best shrimp?
 Give them a sniff.
 If you smell iodine, don’t buy them.